- What is Corona Virus?

 To limit face-to-face contact with our staff, we are asking tenants to drop off their keys in our after-hours drop boxes rather than bring them in personally.
 North Lakes Office – In the Letterbox on the footpath, next to the coffee shop; Springfield Office – In the Drop Box on the wall to the right of the front door.

-All documentation including the Exit Condition Report are to be emailed directly to the Property Manger.
+We encourage the tenants to email the documentation including the Exit Condition Report directly to the Property Manger.

 The vacate procedure remains the same, as our property managers perform their vacate inspections without the tenant present.